-The FIFO Generator supports the ZynqTM-7000 and 7 series (ArtixTM-7, Virtex-7, and KintexTM-7) FPGA built-in FIFO modules, enabling large FIFOs to be created by cascading the built-in FIFOs in both width and depth.
+The FIFO Generator supports the Zynq ®-7000 and 7 series (Artix ®-7, Virtex-7, and Kintex ®-7) device built-in FIFO modules, enabling large FIFOs to be created by cascading the built-in FIFOs in both width and depth.
 The core expands the capabilities of the built-in FIFOs by utilizing the FPGA fabric to create optional status flags not implemented in the built-in FIFO macro.
-The built-in Error Correction Checking (ECC) feature in the built-in FIFO macro is also available to the user.

-See the appropriate FPGA user guide for frequency requirements.
+For example, programmable flags such as PROG_FULL and PROG_EMPTY are derived from ALMOSTFULL and ALMOSTEMPTY.
+The built-in Error Correction Checking (ECC) feature in the built-in FIFO macro is also available.
+See the target device user guide for frequency requirements.